Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Before you start creating your first Google post, take a look at some tips from Google to get the best from this feature:

-• Make sure your post it’s high quality!
-Low-quality content, misspellings, eye-catching emojis, distracting content are things that should be avoided
+• Make sure your post is high quality!
+Low-quality content, misspellings, eye-catching emojis, and distracting content are things that should be avoided.

 • Link to websites you trust (links that lead the user to viruses, phishing, malware or pornographic material are prohibited)

-• Google posts expire after 7 days expect the event type of posts that expire on the set due date.
+• Google posts expire after 7 days, except the event type of posts that expire on the set due date.

 Additionally, every merchant is responsible that the content they post complies with Google post content policy